Our use of cookies

 4. Maintenance, cleaning, agricultural work and food preparation

 Our modern slavery risk assessment is reviewed regularly to update for business changes and input from across our business.
 As part of this review, we reconsider our assessment of the higher risk industries for Vesuvius.
-Our current assessment remains consistent with the understanding established in the initial risk assessment conducted in 2016.
+Our latest assessment remains consistent with the initial risk assessment performed six years ago.
+During this time, we have conducted several risk assessments and reviews to identify any emerging risks related to modern slavery.
+As a result of growing concerns over forced labour, Group Procurement has increased its focus on looking for evidence of child and forced labour.

 Training

-A Group-wide modern slavery training programme targeting senior purchasing employees to raise awareness of the issues, was previously launched, briefing management on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
+A Group-wide modern slavery training programme targeting senior purchasing employees, aimed at raising awareness of the issues, was previously launched, briefing management on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
 Since 2017 we have utilised an online training course to supplement this initial awareness training.
 Supplier facing employees are enrolled into the online training which covers our policies on human rights, industry sector risks, key warning signs, ‘red flags’, supplier on-boarding protocols and instructions on how to escalate concerns.
-In addition, our ongoing programme of compliance training given to management globally includes Modern Slavery risks and red flags, with management requested to disseminate this information to their teams.
+In addition, our ongoing programme of compliance training, given to management globally, includes Modern Slavery risks and red flags, with management requested to disseminate this information to their teams.
+No modern slavery reports have been received by either Compliance through Speak Up or the HSE function during the period.

 Reporting concerns